 - Petty crimes such as pickpocketing and bag snatching are also common, particularly in crowded areas such as hotels, restaurants and bars.
 Keep your belongings close at all times and don't leave anything unattended.
 Be cautious before and after using an ATM.

 - Thieves target baggage placed in overhead racks or under seats on buses and trains, particularly on the Lima, Ica, Nazca and Cusco routes.
-Keep your stuff close and avoid falling asleep or getting distracted.
+Keep your possessions close and avoid falling asleep or getting distracted.

 - So-called express kidnappings, where you might be forced to take money out of an ATM by a crook, have been known to happen in Peru.